the2roock/Vehicle-Models-Classifier/README.md

 # Data Preprocessing
-1. One-hot encoding of Object data columns.
+1. One-hot encoding of object data columns.
 2. Splitting data into input features and expected outputs.
 3. MinMax normalization.
-4. K-Fold splitting to train and test datasets.
+4. K-Fold splitting into train and test datasets.
-5. Convertation to Tensor.
+5. Conversion to Tensor.

 # Traning